Lower Elk Creek Nature Reserve

 Lower Elk Creek Nature Reserve GPS Coordinates: 42.011671, -80.364881

 The trail consists of a steep descent to Elk Creek, and includes many steps.
 Be sure to wear sturdy boots or shoes.
-Be prepared for your visit with the following resources.
-We recommend downloading these files to your device prior to visiting.
+Be prepared for your visit by watching this short video about this reserve and reviewing the downloadable maps and materials below.
+We recommend downloading these files to your mobile device prior to visiting.